Examination Regulations for Commercial Pilot License and Instrument Ratings

 26. The aids shall not contain any written material other than as originally published.
 It is allowed to mark with a marker/highlighter.
 Notes and loose sheets are considered cheating.

-27. Mobile phones that are with the candidates during the examination are counted as attempts at cheating regardless of whether the phone is turned on or turned off.
+27. Mobile phones with the candidates during the examination are counted as attempts at cheating regardless of whether the phone is turned on or turned off.

 28. No earplugs or earphones are allowed.
 It is also not allowed to use or wear equipment with a recording function.
 Examples of such equipment may be a camera, camera pen or camera glasses.
-This list is not complete, so the use of any recording equipment will be considered cheating.
+This list is incomplete, so using any recording equipment will be considered cheating.

-29. If actions that are considered cheating or attempted cheating are observed, the candidate may be banned from taking new examinations for a minimum of 12 months.
+29. If actions considered cheating or attempted cheating are observed, the candidate will be banned from taking new examinations for a minimum of 12 months.